cloudstead/cloudos-launcher/README.md

     LAUNCHER_ASSETS_DIR=$(pwd)/csapp/dist \
     java -jar $(find target -maxdepth 1 -type f -name "cloudos-launcher-*.jar")

+### Frontend development

-By setting `LAUNCHER_ASSETS_DIR=$(pwd)/csapp/dist`, the web content for the launcher will be read from disk, instead of from within the launcher jar file.
-This makes front-end development much easier, since you can modify files in csapp, then run `lineman build` to rebuild the front-end code (which will be written to `csapp/dist`)
+By setting `LAUNCHER_ASSETS_DIR=$(pwd)/csapp/dist`, the web content for the launcher will be read from disk instead of from within the launcher jar file.

+This makes front-end development much easier.
+If you modify some files in `csapp` and then run `lineman build` from within the `csapp` directory, the new site will be written to `csapp/dist`, and the cloudos-launcher server will now see the updated files.